ronnyworm/templateReplacer/README.md

 	# or if templateReplacer.rb is in the same directory
 	./templateReplacer.rb tdok vardok

+	see the example directory

 ## Result
 The result will be '(name of tdok).replaced' in the same directory.
 The different replacements are separated by two line breaks in this file.

 ## Notes
 It is possible to nest replacements.
 They are performed from left to right in vardok.
+See example directory.